 Thanks again to the cast and crew for getting another film done—and turned in with 13 minutes to spare.

 “(As a screenwriter) your goal should be to develop an educated gut, which is where the intellectual and emotional meet.
 When you have an ‘educated gut,’ it means that you receive visceral signals from your creative instincts, yet have enough command of craft to translate their message with with clarity and confidence.”

 Writing Great Screenplays for Film & TV

-This weekend I’m doing the 48 Hour Film Project (Des Moines) where who have to make a short film from beginning to end in 48 hours.
+This weekend I’m doing the 48 Hour Film Project where you have to make a short film from beginning to end in 48 hours.
 It’s an exercise in embracing limitations.
-And when push comes to shove all filmmaking is embracing limitations because some where you have to draw the line on running time and expenses.
+And when push comes to shove all filmmaking is embracing limitations because somewhere you have to draw the line on running time and expenses.

 The Twilight Zone was no exception.
-Now considered one of the best programs ever produced it had trouble finding and audience in the early sixties an actually only ran for a few years.
+Now considered one of the best programs ever produced for television it had trouble finding an audience in the early sixties an actually only ran for a few years.
 Rod Serling wrote 49 original programs in three years which is an amazing output.
-According to The Twilight Zone producer Buck Houghton Serling came up with a pattern that became the stand for programs.
+According to The Twilight Zone producer Buck Houghton, Serling came up with a pattern that became the standard for all programs.